unidoc/unipdf-examples/README.md

 it easy for users to get started with UniPDF.
 Feel free to add to this by submitting a pull request.

+While the majority of examples are fully in pure Go, there are a few examples that demonstrate additional functionality that requires CGO and external dependencies.
+Those examples are clarified by filename suffix "_cgo.go".

 ### Build all examples

 #### Building with go modules: